koraakdas/CI-CD-on-DevOps-Website-Solution/README.md

 ![new_build](./Img/16.new_build.jpg)
 ![persisted_archive](./Img/17.persisted_archive.jpg)

-Our created artifact can be found on our local terminal too `/var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/`
+Our created artifact can be found on our local terminal too at this path `/var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/`
 ![artifact_terminal](./Img/18.artifact_terminal.jpg)